 One of the things highlighted by the Supershow is the fact that the average age of RV owners is dropping.
 RV road tripping has been largely the domain of older folks in the past - in the 90’s, the average age of an RV owner was 60 - but this is increasingly becoming a middle aged hobby, with 35-54 year olds catching on to the joys of RVing at a faster rate than any other age group.
 It’s no accident that this event in particular has become so popular: Texas leads the nation when it comes to RV buyers, accounting for almost 10% of RV sales in the U.S. last year.
 This isn’t too surprising, given the rich selection of RV friendly road trip destinations in the state of Texas.
 From Palo Duro Canyon State Park, the “Grand Canyon of Texas”, to Big Bend National Park, one of the best places in America for stargazing, the Lone Star State offers RV travelers all kinds adventures.
 There’s little doubt that the freedom that comes with an RV vacation is ideally suited to the diverse attractions and expansive landscapes of Texas, but that doesn’t mean you have to stay inside its borders.

 No matter where in America you’re starting from, an RV opens up amazing vistas and hidden gems - and the good thing is, you don’t even have to shell out to buy one.
 An RV rental gives you all benefits of an RV holiday without the hefty price tag - in fact, this can end up being a pretty thrifty way to travel, given the savings made on accommodation, and the opportunities are mind boggling.
-An RV rental in Las Vegas could have you watching the sun come up over the Grand Canyon or road tripping through the surprisingly vibrant Mojave National Preserve, while picking up an RV rental in San Francisco puts you in the perfect place to take in the coastal views of Big Sur and continue down the coast to Los Angeles - these are just a couple of examples of the incredible destinations that an RV can facilitate.
+An RV rental in Las Vegas could have you watching the sun come up over the Grand Canyon or road tripping through the surprisingly vibrant Mojave National Preserve, while picking up an RV rental in San Francisco puts you in the perfect place to take in the coastal views wether you are heading South to Big Sur and continue down the coast to San Diego, or heading North to Seattle and Canada - these are just a couple of examples of the incredible destinations that an RV can facilitate.

 If you’re curious about RV lifestyle and need a few ideas on where to go, check out these U.S. road trip itineraries, specifically designed with RV holidaymakers in mind.